ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 The purpose of the HUD is to keep your fingers on the keyboard and improve the efficiency in driving the menus for keyboard centric users.
-We've locally integrated the HUD for similar reasons, if you're looking at an application why move the HUD to the top of screen away from where your eyes are already focused.
+We've locally integrated the HUD for similar reasons; if you're looking at an application, why move the HUD to the top of screen away from where your eyes are already focused?
 Keeping the HUD within the context of the active application eliminates refocusing your attention to a different part of the screen, particularly helpful for users with high resolution or multi-display workstations.